The 6 best AI chat bot platforms for business in 2026

 So you're looking for an AI chatbot.
 It feels like a new one pops up every week, and the market is getting crowded.
 The biggest issue we've seen?
 Most of them are generic tools that don’t really get the messy, day-to-day reality of a customer support or IT team.
 You need more than a slick conversationalist; you need a bot that actually connects to your help desk, learns from your team's knowledge, and automates real work.

 It’s easy to get distracted by all the hype.
-That’s why we’ve done the legwork and reviewed the seven best AI chat bot platforms that are actually built for business.
+That’s why we’ve done the legwork and reviewed the six best AI chat bot platforms that are actually built for business.
 We’re going to focus on the features that matter: solid integrations, smart training, and the ability to do more than just spit out answers.

 Defining the best AI chat bot for business